entrity/stackedit-computer-vision/papers-read/Detail/Class2Str: End to End Latent Hierarchy Learning.md

 **Hierarchy Encoding**: A hierarchy can be represented by a binary tree.
 A traversal from root to leaf can be represented as a binary string (left=0, right=1).

-A network called Class2Str take one-hot labels as input and outputs a set of probabilities which indicate the binary hierarchy str
-A network called Str2Class
+A network called Class2Str take one-hot labels as input and outputs a set of probabilities which indicate the binary hierarchy string.
+A network called Str2Class learns the reverse mapping and imposes a loss in order that the mappings learned by Class2Str are one-to-one.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTY0MDg2MjUzNCwxMTU3MjcwMzU2XX0=
+eyJoaXN0b3J5IjpbLTg2ODcxMDYxNywxMTU3MjcwMzU2XX0=
 -->